 also considered, along with the need to ensure appropriate checks and balances between the different Board

-Table 1: FY18 – Directors' Attendance at Board and Board Committees Meetings
+Table 1: FY2020 – Directors’ Attendance at Board, Board Committees and Annual General Meetings

 |No. of Meetings Held

 ||No. of Meetings Attended (% Attendance)

 ||No. of Meetings Held